 In November 2012 Helen convened a symposium: Amor y odio: the Jews in Spain and beyond in tandem with the release of Troveresse's new CD: La vida es un pasahe.
 This was made possible by funding from the ARC Centre of Excellence for the History of the Emotions.

-Most recently Helen has been appointed Associate Investigator with the ARC Centre of Excellence for the History of the Emotions.
-This appointment is for a project taking off in 2013: 'Singing Death', which explores through academic research and musical expression, some of the attempts of humanity to give a face and a voice to death.
-This will culminate in a symposium/performance around the middle of the year.
+In 2013 Helen was appointed Associate Investigator with the ARC Centre of Excellence for the History of the Emotions for a project: 'Singing Death', which explored through academic research and musical expression, some of the attempts of humanity to give a face and a voice to death.
+This culminated in a symposium/performance in August co-convened with Dr. Helen Hickey: http://www.historyofemotions.org.au/media/89722/singing-death_poster_web.pdf .

 Music and the Medievalism of Nostalgia: fantasies of medieval music in the English-speaking world, 1945 to 2010.
 Preliminary contract with Cambria Press, series editor Nickolas Haydock.